 - I received my Masters in Counseling from Adler University with a specialization in Forensic Psychology, and my BA in Psychology from the University of California, Berkeley.

-- I am a Licensed Professional Counselor with the Illinois Department of Financial and Professional Regulation.
+- I am a Licensed Clinical Professional Counselor with the Illinois Department of Financial and Professional Regulation.

 - I am a member of the American Mental Health Counselors Association (AMHCA) and the International Association for Correctional and Forensic Psychology (IACFP).

 - I have conducted research on a number of different topics, including schizophrenia, racism & oxytocin, and emotion contagion between mothers & children.

 - Completed 27.5 hour Living Brave course from Brené Brown focusing on Vulnerability, Courage, Shame, and Empathy based on Daring Greatly and Rising Strong programs.

 “Shoot for the moon.
 Even if you miss, you’ll land among the stars.” ― Norman Vincent Peale